Far from the Madding Crowd (1967 film): Plot

 Boldwood is last seen in a prison cell, awaiting execution.
-Gabriel tells Bathsheba that he is immigrating to The United States.
-Realising how much she needs his quiet strength and unselfish devotion, Bathsheba persuades Gabriel to remain in Weatherbury, and they marry.
+Gabriel tells Bathsheba that he is emigrating to the United States.
+Realising how much she needs his quiet strength and unselfish devotion, Bathsheba persuades Gabriel to remain in Weatherbury, which he agrees to do only on the condition that they marry.
+The last scene shows Gabriel, in gentleman's attire in the drawing room of their manorial home, with Bathsheba quietly reading the newspaper in his company.
+Above the fireplace is the elaborate automaton clock Troy had given Bathsheba as a wedding present: a castle with a soldier in red uniform on the tower playing his trumpet to announce the hour.

 Cast

 Production

-The film keeps close to the book.
+Darling had been a huge critical and commercial success and MGM - which had turned down Darling - was interested in making a new film with the same team.
+The studio wanted a "roadshow" movie with a large budget.
+Schlesinger was originally going to make a version of Tess of the d'Urbervilles before deciding on Far from the Madding Crowd.

 The budget was $3 million, 80% of which was provided by MGM, 20% by Anglo-Amalgamated.
+It was one of the most expensive films made by Anglo.

 The film was shot largely on location in Dorset and Wiltshire.